The Wizard of Oz (1925 film)

-The Wizard of Oz is a 1925 American silent fantasy-adventure comedy film directed by Larry Semon, who also performs in the lead role as a Kansas farmhand and later in the story disguised as the Scarecrow.
+The Wizard of Oz is a 1925 American silent fantasy-adventure comedy film directed by Larry Semon, who has the lead role of a Kansas farmhand disguised as the Scarecrow.

-This production, which is the only completed 1920s adaptation of L. Frank Baum's 1900 novel The Wonderful Wizard of Oz, costars Dorothy Dwan as Dorothy, Oliver Hardy as the Tin Woodman in a portion of the film, and Curtis McHenry briefly disguised as a less "cowardly" Lion than in the 1939 Metro-Goldwyn-Mayer version of Baum's work, The Wizard of Oz (1939 film).
+This production, which is the only completed 1920s adaptation of L. Frank Baum's 1900 novel The Wonderful Wizard of Oz, stars Dorothy Dwan as Dorothy, Oliver Hardy as the Tin Woodman, and Curtis McHenry briefly disguised as a less "cowardly" Lion than in the 1939 Metro-Goldwyn-Mayer version of Baum's work, The Wizard of Oz.

-In the film, Dorothy Gale (Dorothy Dwan), a Kansas farm girl is told a story about Uncle Henry (Frank Alexander) not being her uncle after all.
-Suddenly a tornado blows into Kansas and whisks the farmhands and Dorothy to Oz, where Dorothy is discovered as Princess Dorothea by Kruel (Josef Swickard).
-The farmhands are disguised as a scarecrow, a tin man and lion.
+In the film, Dorothy Gale, a Kansas farm girl, is told about her Uncle Henry not being her uncle after all.
+Suddenly, a tornado blows into Kansas and whisks the farmhands and Dorothy to Oz, where Dorothy is discovered as Princess Dorothea by Prime Minister Kruel.
+The farmhands are disguised as a scarecrow, a tin man and a lion.

 Plot

-A toy-maker (Semon) reads L. Frank Baum's book to his granddaughter.
-In the story the Land of Oz is ruled by Prime Minister Kruel (Josef Swickard), aided by Ambassador Wikked (Otto Lederer), Lady Vishuss (Virginia Pearson), and the Wizard (Charles Murray), a "medicine-show hokum hustler".
-When the discontented people, led by Prince Kynd (Bryant Washburn), demand the return of the princess, who disappeared while a baby many years before, so she can be crowned their rightful ruler, Kruel has the Wizard distract them with a parlor trick: making a female impersonator (Frederick Ko Vert) appear out of a seemingly empty basket.
+A toy-maker reads L. Frank Baum's book to his granddaughter.
+In the story the Land of Oz is ruled by Prime Minister Kruel, aided by Ambassador Wikked, Lady Vishuss, and the Wizard, a "medicine-show hokum hustler".
+When the discontented people, led by Prince Kynd, demand the return of the princess, who disappeared while a baby many years before, so she can be crowned their rightful ruler, Kruel has the Wizard distract them with a parlor trick: making a female impersonator appear out of a seemingly empty basket.
 Kruel sends Wikked on a mission.

-Meanwhile, in Kansas, Dorothy (Dorothy Dwan) lives on a farm with her relatives.
-While Aunt Em (Mary Carr) is a kind and caring woman, Uncle Henry (Frank Alexander) is an obese man with a short temper who shows little love for his niece.
-He also abuses his farmhands: Snowball (credited to G. Howe Black, a stage name for Spencer Bell, who frequently appeared in Semon's films) and Hardy's and Semon's unnamed characters.
+Meanwhile, in Kansas, Dorothy lives on a farm with her relatives.
+While Aunt Em is a kind and caring woman, Uncle Henry is an obese man with a short temper who shows little love for his niece.
+He also abuses his farmhands: Snowball and Hardy's and Semon's unnamed characters.
 The latter two are both in love with Dorothy, who favors Hardy's character.
 Aunt Em reveals to Dorothy that she was placed on their doorstep as a baby, along with an envelope and instructions that it be opened only when she turned 18.

 On her 18th birthday, however, Wikked and his minions arrive at the farm by biplane and demand the envelope.
 When Uncle Henry refuses to hand it over, Wikked suborns Hardy's character by promising him wealth and Dorothy.
 Wikked then has Dorothy tied to a rope and raised high up a tower; his men start a fire underneath the rope.
 Hardy's character finds the note, but Semon's character takes it and saves Dorothy, only to have Wikked and his men capture them all at gunpoint.